 In addition, THC metabolizes quickly, so collection typically needs to happen within an hour of the person driving.

 “Someone could use cannabis on Friday night and get into an accident on Monday morning,” Aussem says.
-“THC would still be in the person’s system, but in this scenario, it would not be a reason for impairment.”
+“THC would still be in the person’s system, but it would not be a reason for impairment in this scenario.”

-Marijuana laws per state: Which are per se and which are impairment?
+Marijuana laws per state: Which states are per se and which are impairment states?

 Here is a breakdown of which states have per se laws and those that follow an impairment model:

-How a DUI can affect your auto insurance rates?
+How will a DUI affect auto insurance rates?

-A DUI can have a major impact on how much you pay for auto insurance.
-In fact, following a DUI, car insurance rates jump by 80% on average and rates tend to jump from an average of $1,447 to $2,610.
+A DUI can significantly impact how much you pay for auto insurance.
+In fact, following a DUI, your can expect your car insurance to double, and stay that way for three years.